Home » Gluten Free Gingerbread Cookies

 Vanilla Extract

-Molasses (or Golden Syrup): Molasses gives that classic gingerbread rich flavour with a slight hint of bitterness that counteracts the sweetness.
-If you don’t happen to have molasses on hand, you can use golden syrup instead.
+Molasses (or Golden Syrup): Molasses gives that classic rich gingerbread flavour with a slight hint of bitterness that counteracts the sweetness.
+Choose a light or dark molasses, but don’t use blackstrap molasses, as it is too bitter.
+If you don’t have molasses on hand, you can use golden syrup instead.
 It gives the cookies a slightly lighter colour and flavour but they’ll taste just as good.
 And if you can’t find either then leave it out.
 Your dough may just be slightly drier, and the cookies may be crunchy rather than soft.

 Egg + Egg Yolk: The egg helps bind the dough together, but the extra egg yolk adds smoothness to the baked cookies.